smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 As explained previously, the LSAM job scheduling communications server program recognizes the special command TESTLSATBL, and it responds to that command by routing the enclosed TEXT string directly to a special LSAM data queue used only by the LSAM utility command LSATBLTEST.
 As soon as we have confirmed that the job request data has been sent by OpCon, we can immediately begin using the LSATBLTEST command from with the target LSAM environment in order to retrieve and examine the test character string.

-It is important to remember that the LSAM communications server has sent exactly the ASCII character string that was received from OpCon/xps.
+It is important to remember that the LSAM communications server has sent exactly the ASCII character string that was received from OpCon.
 The special translation table testing protocol implemented by the LSAM prevents the LSAM server programs from touching the test character string.
 It is sent in tact so that we can experiment with different translation tables while using the LSAM's LSATBLTEST utility display.

 #### IBM i LSAM LSATBLTEST Command Shows Results from TESTLSATBL Job
 ```